OpenTaal/opentaal-wordlist/README.md

 list has received from the Dutch Language Union ([Taalunie](http://taalunie.org)) the Quality Mark Spelling ([Keurmerk Spelling](http://taalunieversum.org/inhoud/spelling-meer-hulpmiddelen/keurmerk)).
-This means that the words in this list are according to the official spelling.
+This means that the words in this list conforms to the official spelling.

 ![logo Keurmerk Spelling](images/keurmerk.png?raw=true)